asi-alliance/asi-chain-faucet/server/API.md

 1. Validate address format
 2. Query recipient balance from read-only observer node
 3. Check balance against faucet limit
-4. Select random validator node for load balancing
+4. Select random validator node with availability check:
+   - Nodes are shuffled randomly
+   - Each node is checked for availability via HTTP `/status` endpoint with 2 second timeout
+   - First available node is selected
+   - Request fails if no nodes are reachable
 5. Initiate transfer using private key via node CLI
 6. Return deploy ID to client